Tyreke Wilson

-Tyreke Wilson (born 2 December 1999) is a Republic of Ireland footballer who plays as a defender for Shelbourne.
+Tyreke Wilson (born 2 December 1999) is a Republic of Ireland footballer who plays as a defender for Dundalk.

 Club career

+Youth career

 As a youth player, Wilson joined the youth academy of Irish third tier side Cherry Orchard.
 In 2013, he joined the youth academy of Manchester City in the English Premier League.

 Waterford

-Before the 2020 season, he signed for Irish club Waterford.
+Before the 2020 season, he signed for League of Ireland Premier Division club Waterford.

 Shelbourne

-On 18 November 2022 he signed for Shelbourne where he would play alongside his brother John Ross.
+On 18 November 2022, he signed for Shelbourne where he would play alongside his brother John Ross.
 His first assist of the season coming on 17 March 2023 in a 2-0 win away against Cork City.

+Dundalk

+On 12 February 2026, it was announced that Wilson had signed for newly promoted League of Ireland Premier Division club Dundalk, where he would play alongside his brother John Ross.

 Personal life

 Wilson is the brother of footballer John Ross Wilson and the son of footballer Karl Wilson.